hanhy06/embellish_chat/docs/wiki/MentionWiki.md

 ```
 {
         "pattern": "@admin()",
         "sound": "entity.experience_orb.pickup",
         "pitch": 1.75,
         "title": "%player:displayname% mentioned you",
         "mentions": [
           {
             "mentionType": "LUCK_PERMS_GROUP",
             "preset": "admin"
           }
         ],
         "styles": [
           {
             "styleType": "BOLD",
             "preset": ""
           },
           {
             "styleType": "COLOR_HEX",
             "preset": "#FFAAAA"
+          },
+          {
+            "styleType": "CLICK_COMMAND_RUN",
+            "preset": "execute in %world:id% run tp %player:pos_x% %player:pos_y% %player:pos_z%"
           }
         ]
       }
 ```

 You can put any value accepted as an option into the preset.
-Used this way, you can always trigger the administrator simply by using `@admin`.
+Used this way, you can always trigger the administrator simply by using @admin.
+Additionally, by using CLICK_COMMAND_RUN in the styles section, the summoned administrator can easily teleport to the location.